scalacenter/course-management-tools/README.md

 	- Ability to selectively *pull* source files from the complete solution of an exercise
 	- Generalization of the use of *manual pages* for all exercises
 	- Support for (*Akka*) *multi-jvm* tests
+	- A brief (13') demo of the student repo functionality is available [here](https://www.youtube.com/watch?v=coPOCe8erzc)

 > Note: the course management tools (currently three tools: `studentify`, `linearize` and `delinearize`) have been verified to run on a *nix system (MacOS).
 No effort was made to make these Windows 'compatible'.
 If there's a need to run the tools on Windows&reg;, Windows&reg; 10 now has an integrated `bash` shell which should be sufficient to get the tools working.